terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 pub use crate::error::ContractError;

 ```
-h.
+f.
 Open `contract.rs` and add the following:

 ```rust